 Tutorial: Deploy a management tool

-The management tool provides a user interface (UI) for managing Microsoft Virtual Desktop Preview resources.
+The management tool provides a user interface (UI) for managing Microsoft Virtual Desktop resources.
 In this tutorial, you'll learn how to deploy and connect to the management tool.

 Since the app requires consent to interact with Windows Virtual Desktop, this tool doesn't support Business-to-Business (B2B) scenarios.
 Each Azure Active Directory (AAD) tenant's subscription will need its own separate deployment of the management tool.

 This management tool is a sample.
 Microsoft will provide important security and quality updates.
 The source code is available in GitHub.
 Customers and partners are encouraged to customize the tool to fit their business needs.